UF VETS Training

 This is the foundation course for more advanced levels of our training program and suitable for first responders in fire, EMS, and law enforcement as well as veterinarians, veterinary technicians, and pet, livestock, and exotic animal owners.
 Participants will get an overview of the need for animal technical rescue, resources to activate, how to assist rescue teams, scene safety in animal emergencies, and common techniques and tools used in operations level responses.

-This course is available in a live format for 20-45 participants as a one day, 8-hour training.
+This course is available in a live format for up to 40 participants as a one day, 8-hour training.
 This version is recognized for 8 hours of Continuing Education credit from the Florida State Fire College.

 You may also complete the online version of the course in a self-paced, open enrollment format.
 The online version is recognized by the Florida State Fire College for 7 hours of Continuing Education credit.

 This course has been approved by the Florida Department of Emergency Management and FEMA.
-The Florida State Fire College has also approved the course for 16-24 hours of Continuing Education credits.
+The Florida State Fire College also awards 24 hours of Continuing Education credits for this training.
 Classes are capped at 20 participants to ensure safety and an intensive learning environment.

 This course has been approved by the Florida Department of Emergency Management.
 The Florida State Fire College has also approved the course for 16 hours of Continuing Education credits.
 Classes are capped at 20 participants to ensure safety and an intensive learning environment.